-Deductive reasoning is a logical process that involves taking a generally true statement and narrowing it down to apply to a specific instance.
+Deductive reasoning is a logical process and type of inference that involves taking a generally true statement and narrowing it down to apply to a specific instance.

 It is the opposite of inductive reasoning in which we take a specific piece of information and generalize it.

 |a) All men who have never married are bachelors.
 (General statement)||a) It was sunny on the 1st of July last year.
 (Specific statement)|

 |b) John is a man who has never been married.||b) It was sunny on the 1st of July the year before last.|